admissions Filming of a student film at a swimming pool in Prague

 Does the school shoot on film?

-95% of students at Prague Film School shoot with the school’s fleet of REDs, Blackmagic Ursa, Blackmagic pockets, Sony 4K XDCAM and ARRI Alexa.
+95% of students at Prague Film School shoot with the school’s fleet of REDs, Blackmagic Ursa, Blackmagic Pockets 6K, Sony 4K XDCAM and ARRI Alexa Classic and Mini.
 Having said that, students can opt to shoot their end of semester and diploma films on 16 mm or even 35 mm but are responsible for the material fees including film stock, developing, and telecine.
 Second semester, there is also an advanced course that does cover film cameras - 16mm and 35mm.

 I’m interested in directing.
 How many films will I actually be able to direct?